animatedmax/spring-data-geode/src/main/markdown/index.md

-However, the option to customize the configuration metadata and behavior of Apache Geode is there if you need it, and Spring Data for Apache Geode’s annotation-based configuration quietly backs away.
+However, the option to customize the configuration metadata and behavior of Apache Geode is there if you need it, and Spring Data for Apache Geode's annotation-based configuration quietly backs away.
 You need only specify the configuration attributes you wish to adjust.
 Also, as we will see later in this document, there are several ways to configure a Apache Geode feature or embedded service by using the annotations.